JohnGardner-dev/carcar/README.md

 > This feature allows the user to search from all service appointments based on a VIN.
 This is done with just a function and hook.
 I used a hook to set the input in the search bar and used that input as a filter for my list of appointments

+### **Sales Person History**

+> This feature allows the user to view all the Sales Records for a specific Sales Person.
+This is done with a drop down menu that loops through all of the Sales Records, finds the one that match the selected Sales Person, and changes the table to list out that Sales Person's individual sales.

+### **Create a Sales Record**

+> This feature allows the user to create a Sales Record using a Customer, Sales Person, and AutomobileVO from the database.
+All AutomobileVOs have a field "sold" that initiates to False.
+When a Sales Record is created with a specific AutomobileVO, that "sold" field updates to True.
+The list of AutomobileVOs that the user can choose from when creating a Sales Record is *only* the AutomobileVOs that have not been sold yet ensuring that vehicles don't get "double sold."

 <br>